This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 Not sure if your client can swing the cost, given the project budget?
 Take a look at our ideas for how to fit timber framing into the budget.

-Do we provide timber samples?
+Do you provide timber samples?

 You bet.
 We provide short timber samples so you and your client can see, smell, and feel the different species and textures before deciding.